elliotwaite/thumbnail-rating-bar-for-youtube/README.md

    * Go to: https://console.cloud.google.com/apis/library/youtube.googleapis.com

-   * Then Click the "ENABLE" button.
+   * Then click the "ENABLE" button.

    * Note: This may end up navigating you to another page that displays a "CREATE CREDENTIALS" button.
 But if that happens, just ignore that button